jagerian/Data_Science_Portfolio/README.md

 # Data Science Portfolio
-Portfolio of data science projects completed by myself.
+Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
+Presented in the form of Jupyter Notebooks.